How Does Training Differ For Specific Dog Breeds?

 Presenting the crate: A cozy den can be created by selecting the right crate size and furnishing it with a plush bed or blanket.
 To begin with, leave the crate door open and let your dog investigate at their leisure.

-Positive correlations When your dog enters the crate willingly, reward them with treats, toys, and praise to help them learn that it’s a safe and happy place.
-When your dog feels comfortable, gradually extend the amount of time they spend inside while keeping the door closed.
+Positive correlations: When your dog enters the crate willingly, reward them with treats, toys, and praise to help them learn it’s a safe and happy place.
+When your dog feels comfortable, gradually extend their time inside while keeping the door closed.

 Training crates to create a safe area: